1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and legal professionals at all experience levels—beginner, intermediate, and advanced—who seek to deepen their understanding of traumatic brain injuries (TBI) within forensic and legal contexts.
-The program is especially relevant for those specializing in forensic psychology, neuropsychology, or legal consulting, and for professionals working in settings where TBI knowledge is critical to their practice.
-Participants will gain insights into the assessment, management, and legal implications of TBI in forensic mental health.
+This training is intended for mental health and legal professionals who want to deepen their understanding of traumatic brain injuries (TBI) in forensic and legal contexts.
+It is especially relevant for professionals whose work requires knowledge of TBI assessment, management, and legal implications in forensic mental health.

 • Experience Level